Celebrity Voice Acting Roles Which Were Re-Cast During the Production of Famous Animated Films

 Voice We Heard: James Woods

 The Back Story: On this site, we once described Disney’s Hercules as being “almost unbearably bright and chipper, as if Disney had an autoimmune disorder response to” The Hunchback of Notre Dame (1996), i.e., the incredibly bleak film they had released one year earlier.
 However, one aspect of the film which is truly and completely brilliant is James Woods’ vocally inventive performance as Hades.
 He wasn’t the filmmakers’ first choice, though.
 Heck, he wasn’t even their second choice.
 They initially asked Jack Nicholson, but had to give up on him when he demanded what he got on Batman-high salary plus a significant percentage of back-end profits.
 John Lithgow was cast as Hades in the fall of 1994, a part he retained for 9 months.
 However, no matter what they tried he just wasn’t funny enough in the role.
-Wait, what?
-Lithgow was hilarious – undeniably hammy, but hilariously so – as Dick Solomon on 3rd Rock from the Sun.
-What gives?
-Well, that’s actually the role he went into directly after having been released from his contract with Hercules.
-I guess he proved them wrong.
+They eventually cut him loose at which point he proved how funny and over-the-top he could be as Dick Solomon on 3rd Rock from the Sun.

 8) Laverne the Gargoyle in The Hunchback of Notre Dame (1996)